rreben/FotoTrap/README.md

-# FotoTrap - an open hardware foto FotoTrap
+# FotoTrap - an open hardware foto trap

 FotoTrap is an open source / open hardware project to build a high speed fotography trigger and a foto trap to take fotos of animals in the wild.